gov-cy/staging-govcy-design-system-docs/src/patterns/email.md

 ### When to ask for repeat or loop
 Only ask users to repeat their email address if your user research shows it to be effective.

-If email is an essential part of your service - for example to send a password reset - you can confirm whether the user has access to the email address they give you using an ==email confirmation loop==.
+If email is an essential part of your service - for example to send a password reset - you can confirm whether the user has access to the email address they give you using an [email confirmation loop](../confirm_email_address/).

 However, this is disruptive and should be avoided as far as possible.